CERT-Polska/n6/docs/src/install_and_conf/step_by_step/index.md

 # Step-by-Step Installation

-!!! warning "TODO note"

-    **This guide needs essential updates regarding:**

-    * **The migration of *n6* from Python 2.7 to 3.9** (as well as the related upgrades applied to other software in use, including the OS).
-      Notably, the current implementation of the *n6* data pipeline resides in the top-level dir `N6DataPipeline` (Python-3-only), *not* in the removed top-level dir `N6Core` (where the legacy Python-2 stuff used to be kept).

-    * **The swich to a brand new frontend of *n6 Portal*** (*React*-based).

 ## Opening remarks

-The goal of this guide is to give you an example of how you can glue the relevant elements together in a (relatively) easy way, so that you can learn -- by setting up your own _n6_ instance, running it, then monitoring and experimenting with it -- how the _n6_ system works and how you can interact with it.
+The goal of this guide is to show you how to set up your own instance of *n6* and give you deeper understanding of *n6* system.
+You can also delve deeper into each of the component or even glue the relevant elements together.
+So that you can learn -- by setting up your own *n6* instance, running it, then monitoring and experimenting with it -- how the *n6* system works and how you can interact with it.

 !!! note